 Brewbonnet Biergarten – Wildseed Farms – Fredricksburg, Texas

-The BrewBonnet Biergarten gives visitors to Wildseed Farms a place to sit down, relax, and enjoy a beer or even a glass of wine.
-They also have light snacks and ice cream for those wanting something other than just alcohol.
+The BrewBonnet Biergarten gives visitors to Wildseed Farms a place to sit down, relax, and enjoy a beer or even a glass of wine with a great view.

 Have you visited any of these beer gardens in the United States?
 What is your favorite beer garden in the US – or elsewhere in the world?
 Leave your comments below!